lSODAMl/2016_SE_O_TEAM/README.md

 >Program check md file is/are exist.
 So adjust dir in CLI.java -> CheckInputFile(method)-> directory(attribute) or check md file is existed

 * duplicated HTML file
->If HTML file already exists, program is numbering in HTML file ex) html(1).html
+>If HTML file already exists, program is numbering in HTML file.
+So adjust dir in CLI.java -> CheckOutputFile(method) -> directory(attribbute) ex) html(1).html